PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

      ...

+.. _unresolvedquestion1:

 Though looking at the resulting radiance values, these seem to be consistent among each other, which could mean these images have been recorded in different amplifier modes?
-I cannot seem to find information about this in the header or other metadata with the image.
+I cannot seem to find information about this in the header or other metadata with the image (see :ref:`first unresolved question <unresolvedquestionnottoforget>`).

-When I ignore different part of data, the phase curve becomes more convincing:
+When I ignore different sections of data, the phase curve becomes more convincing:

 .. image:: ../Temperature-UVBrightness-Project/VMC/Step02/plots/PhaseCurveExtension1-4+SPDC_allPhaseAngles.png
     :scale: 75%